hellpig/hopping-hoop-simulator/README.md

 My only assumptions are (1) flat ground, (2), if possible, rolling-without-sliding initial velocity, and (3) the edge mass is exactly at the radius.

-I calculate the speeds after landing any hop.
+For fun, the code will, by default, continue after landing a hop.
 I assume that the time of the collision (the time until vy_center is 0) is negligibly small.
-Sometimes, another hop occurs just after landing, which I detect but do not simulate.
+Sometimes, another hop occurs just after landing!

 Hopping hoop...
 [https://youtu.be/ETRpkp03stQ](https://youtu.be/ETRpkp03stQ)